Burslem School of Design

 Function: Art school

-Policy: A proposal for the foundation of the school was first discussed in meeting minutes dated 2 December 1851.
+History or description: A proposal for the foundation of the school was first discussed in meeting minutes dated 2 December 1851.
+According to the 'First Report of the Department of Science and Art' (1854, p.128) W.J.
+Muckley was appointed master on 1 May 1853 and the School opened on 11 July 1853.

 Modelling classes began in 1856.
 The Third Annual Meeting report (1856) stated that: 'The necessity for such a class had been long felt, and its its addition to the course of instruction provided, is likely to prove of the greatest advantage.
 One of the principal causes of its, apparently, sudden superiority, has been the course of judicious training which the students have had, in outline drawing, by which both the eye and hand have been thoroughly disciplined, and thereby prepared to operate with greater consistency and ease upon the plastic material' [summary].